omnp/shiny-spoon/README.md

 # shiny-spoon
 3-CNF-SAT (toy) solver

-Uses a recursive procedure to try and find a satisfying assignment.
+Used to use a ~~recursive~~ procedure now uses an iterative version of the same to try and find a satisfying assignment.
+The algorithm is a hybrid of the most naive recursion (originally, now iterative) combined with checking target clause generation (whether the empty clause can be generated from the original clause set) somewhat accelerated by a sort of version of unit clause propagation.
+The hybrid uses less or equal recursion steps than the naive recursion alone for what it's worth.

-Now will require the **SymPy** Python package installed (pip install --user sympy)
+Now will require the **SymPy** Python package installed (pip install --user sympy).
+SymPy is used for a *driver* function

 The repository name was a GitHub suggestion.